Biblical Prophecy

 Obadiah 1:1 ESV

-Prophecy is a gift (1 Corinthians 12:10) and prophecy gives gifts to people.
+Prophecy is a gift of the Holy Spirit (1 Corinthians 12:10), and through prophecy, gifts are given.

 1 Timothy 4:14 ESV

-Prophecy speaks to people for strengthening, encouraging, and comfort.
+Prophecy speaks to people for strengthening, encouragement, and comfort.

 3 But the one who prophesies speaks to people for strengthening, encouraging, and comfort.